OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ![Bitbucket pipe generator - complete](pipe-generator-complete.png)

-Once you have all of the files, you'll likely want to edit the following ones to suit your pipe:
+Once you have all of the files, you'll likely want to edit the following ones to suit your pipe requirements:

  - [bitbucket-pipelines.yml](#creating-the-pipe-pipeline)
  - [Dockerfile](#creating-the-pipe-Dockerfile)